pgilad/dotfiles/README.md

 # dotfiles
 > If you always take your home with you, you're always home.

-**Note:**

-My dotfiles have been completely revamped on 27/10/2019.
-Looking for the old version with Zsh and an installer?
-[Click here](https://github.com/pgilad/dotfiles/tree/v1)

 ## My dotfiles have aged, they're now `v2` !!!

 My initial `dotfiles` were a great success for me, but I've since swapped several technologies,